New Bohemia, Virginia

 New Bohemia was established early in the 20th century by a group of Bohemian and Slovak immigrants who had previously settled in the industrial and mining sections of western Pennsylvania and eastern Ohio.
 In the late 19th century, over 700 Czech and Slovak families settled Prince George and neighboring counties.
 They had been farmers in Europe and relocated to the area due to the availability of cheap farmland.
 Their success in rehabilitating worn-out farms, where production had almost vanished under monoculture tobacco production, and producing new crops such as peanuts, led to the immigration of other Bohemians and Slovaks, with a sprinkling of Germans, Austrians, Poles, Russians, and Lithuanians, many of whom came directly from their homelands.
 Some Bohemian and Slovak families who had homesteaded in the Midwest also moved back east and bought farms in Prince George.
-Historically, there was a strong connection between the Czech and Slovak communities in Baltimore and the Czech and Slovak communities in Prince George County, Virginia.
+Historically, there was a strong connection between the Czech and Slovak communities in Baltimore and the Czech and Slovak communities in Prince George County.
 The members of the two communities would often travel back and forth between Baltimore and Prince George County in order to cooperate on events.